OSGP/Documentation/chapter4/README.md

 - We use the American spelling
 - Please follow the used chapter and section numbering and apply it in your commits as well
-- Currently we do not use image numbering, since it is to much of a hassle to keep it up-to-date.
+- Currently we do not use image numbering, since it is too much of a hassle to keep it up-to-date.
 If you have a smart idea to do this, let us know!

 ## 4.6 Foundation